 2. Fossil Fuel Fabrics & Microfibers

 About 60 percent of all garments contain polyester, a synthetic fabric made with fossil fuels.
-Emissions of CO2 for polyester in clothing are nearly 3 times higher than those for cotton, Greenpeace reported.
+Emissions of CO2 from polyester in clothing are nearly 3 times higher than those for cotton, Greenpeace reported.

 When repeatedly washed, synthetic garments shed microfibers (microplastics) that eventually end up polluting waterways and never biodegrade.
 A 2017 report from the International Union for Conservation of Nature (IUCN) estimated that 35% of all microplastics in the ocean came from synthetic fabrics like polyester.
 Microfibers are easily ingested by marine life, working their way into the human food system and human bodies, and can carry harmful bacteria.